‘Local flavor:’ The food compliments the tunes at the world’s largest music festival

 Something you can't order off a menu, but will find no shortage of at the Big Gig is that feeling of togetherness.

-"Seeing Uzi Vert, an up-and-coming rapper.
+"Seeing Lil Uzi Vert, an up-and-coming rapper.
 The things I love about him -- he's got great music, a great message and he's very inclusive," said Michael Hierl.

 "You meet people from all over the U.S. In line there was somebody here from Alaska.
 He heard about Summerfest," said Lisa.